jeevanjoseph/stats201/README.md

 run;
 ```

-## Information Criterion
+### Information Criterion

-### comparative model evaluation (not absolute).
+#### Measures for comparative model evaluation

 Information criterion are used to comparatively assess the fit of a model between many.
-They all try to point to the model that explains the most variability in the data with the least predictors.
-They all have a penalty to using more variables in the model and this penalty is what is different between them.
-Smaller values for information criteria is considered better.
+They all try to point to the **model that explains the most variability in the data with the least predictors**.
+They all have a penalty to using more variables in the model and this penalty is what is different between them. ***Smaller values for information criteria is considered better.***
 - AIC
 - AICC (Corrected AIC) - Used for small sample sizes
 - BIC